 lemma func1_1_L11E:

-assumes A1: \( f:X\rightarrow Y \) and A2: \( \forall x\in A.\ b(x)\in B \) and A3: \( X\cap A = 0 \) and A4: \( a\notin X\cup A \) and Dg: \( g = f \cup \{\langle x,b(x)\rangle .\ x\in A\} \cup \{\langle a,c\rangle \} \)
+assumes A1: \( f:X\rightarrow Y \) and A2: \( \forall x\in A.\ b(x)\in B \) and A3: \( X\cap A = \emptyset \) and A4: \( a \notin X\cup A \) and Dg: \( g = f \cup \{\langle x,b(x)\rangle .\ x\in A\} \cup \{\langle a,c\rangle \} \)

-shows \( g : X\cup A\cup \{a\} \rightarrow Y\cup B\cup \{c\} \), \( \forall x\in X.\ g(x) = f(x) \), \( \forall x\in A.\ g(x) = b(x) \), \( g(a) = c \)proofInverse image of intersection is the intersection of inverse images.
+shows \( g : X\cup A\cup \{a\} \rightarrow Y\cup B\cup \{c\} \), \( \forall x\in X.\ g(x) = f(x) \), \( \forall x\in A.\ g(x) = b(x) \), \( g(a) = c \)proofA way of defining a function on a union of two possibly overlapping sets.
+We decompose the union into two differences and the intersection and define a function separately on each part.

 lemma invim_inter_inter_invim: